4GeeksAcademy/html-hello/README.md

 The most basic boilerplate for any 4Geeks Academy student, start your very first website from scratch.

-> There is a view tutorial on [how to use this template to create your very first website here](https://youtu.be/dfbDCMu_p-0).
+> There is a video tutorial on [how to use this template to create your very first website here](https://youtu.be/dfbDCMu_p-0).

 ## What to do next?